AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/README.md

 |  20   |    829    |
 |  AVG  |    277.1  |

-The experiments without crossover areÑ
+The experiments without crossover are:

 | Tried    |  Generation  |
 | :------: | :------: |